Helping Employers Navigate Rising NI Costs: The Role of Salary Sacrifice

 Points to consider

-Employers should also speak with their payroll provider prior to deciding on a particular structure for the salary exchange arrangement to ensure the payroll system can facilitate that structure.
+Employers should also speak with their payroll provider prior to deciding on a particular structure for the salary sacrifice arrangement to ensure the payroll system can facilitate that structure.
 As it’s a change of contract of employment, employers will likely need to take legal advice.
-This one-off cost may still be palatable given the ongoing benefits salary exchange can bring.
+This one-off cost may still be palatable given the ongoing benefits salary sacrifice can bring.

 Sources: